Thomas Dux Grocer

 Thomas Dux Grocer, also known as Thomas Dux, was an Australian chain of gourmet grocery stores operated by Woolworths from 2008 to 2017.

 It sold a range of local and imported fresh foods and grocery items.
 Products included fresh fruit and vegetables, dairy products, artisan-style baked breads, oils and vinegars, pasta and sauces, condiments, prepared meals, chocolate products, fresh meat and fresh flowers.
 Thomas Dux specialised in organic, gluten-free, preservative-free and free-range foods.
-Local boutique suppliers included Saskia Beer, Maggie Beer, Simmone Logue, Herbies, Ornella, Phillippa's, Rowie's, Brasserie Bread, Irrewarra, Phillippa's and Geoff Jansz.
+Local boutique suppliers included Saskia Beer, Maggie Beer, Simmone Logue, Herbies, Ornella, Phillippa's, Rowie's, Brasserie Bread, Irrewarra and Geoff Jansz.
 Fruit and vegetables were sourced directly from the wholesale markets in Sydney and Melbourne on a daily basis.

 History

 Woolworths launched Thomas Dux, an upmarket grocery store, in April 2008 with the first store in the Sydney suburb of Lane Cove followed by another in Paddington.

 In May 2009, Woolworths announced the acquisition of eight boutique grocery store leases in Crows Nest, Hornsby and Mona Vale in Sydney, and Armadale, Black Rock, Glen Waverley, Port Melbourne and Richmond in Melbourne from Macro Wholefoods, with the intention to rebadge the stores under the Thomas Dux brand.
 The first of the rebadged stores opened in August 2009.

 From 2014, Woolworths started closing some stores, with speculation that the entire chain would be sold or closed.

 In September 2014, Woolworths closed the Thomas Dux store in Surry Hills.
 The lease on the store was sold to About Life, a Sydney-based gourmet grocer.
 The Surry Hills store was the first of four leases Woolworths would ultimately sell to About Life by 2016.

-In May 2015 the Richmond store was sold to Little Group Projects, which then demolished it and built a 13-story apartment building on the land dubbed "Dux Richmond Hill".
+In May 2015 the Richmond store was sold to Little Projects, which then demolished it and built a 13-story apartment building on the land dubbed "Dux Richmond Hill".
 In January 2016 the Glen Waverley store was closed, and throughout the remainder of 2016 Thomas Dux's Hornsby store in was closed, while its Crows Nest, Lane Cove and Port Melbourne outlets were taken over by About Life.